 The zodiac constellations Pisces and Aquarius are among the largest constellations in the sky, 14th and 10th in size respectively, and can be easily identified by two prominent asterisms, the Circlet of Pisces and the Water Jar.
 The Circlet of Pisces, which represents the head of the Western Fish, is located between the Great Square of Pegasus and Aquarius constellation.
 The nearby Water Jar, a Y-shaped asterism also known as the Urn, represents the cup Aquarius, the Water Bearer, is holding as he pours water into the mouth of Piscis Austrinus, the Southern Fish.

-Aquarius contains several bright Messier objects – the asterism Messier 73 and the globular clusters Messier 2 and Messier 72 – as well as the famous Helix Nebula, Saturn Nebula and Atoms for Peace Galaxy (NGC 7252).
+Aquarius contains several bright Messier objects – the asterism Messier 73 and the globular clusters Messier 2 and Messier 72 – as well as the famous Helix Nebula, Saturn Nebula and the Atoms for Peace Galaxy (NGC 7252).
 Pisces is home to the Phantom Galaxy (M74), a face-on grand design spiral galaxy visible even in large binoculars.

 Piscis Austrinus, the Southern Fish, is relatively inconspicuous, but notable for containing Fomalhaut, one of the brightest stars in the sky.
 Fomalhaut is a white main sequence star located only 25 light years from Earth.
 It has a visual magnitude of 1.16.